 In the end, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
 At Allstate Appraisal, Inc. , we are an authority when it comes to knowing the worth of real estate features in Phoenix and Maricopa County neighborhoods.
 The sales comparison approach to value is usually given the most importance when an appraisal is for a home exchange.

 In the case of income producing properties - rental houses for example - the appraiser may use a third method of valuing a house.
 In this case, the amount of income the property generates is taken into consideration along with income produced by neighboring properties to give an indicator of the current value.

 Arriving at a Value Conclusion

-Combining information from all approaches, the appraiser is then ready to document an estimated market value for the property in question.
-The estimate of value on the appraisal report is not always what's being paid for the property even though it is likely the best indication of what a property is worth.
-Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-The bottom line is, an appraiser from Allstate Appraisal, Inc. will help you discover the most accurate property value, so you can make profitable real estate decisions.
+Combining information from all approaches, the appraiser is then ready to document an estimated market value for the subject property.
+Note: While this amount is probably the most reliable indication of what a house is worth, it probably will not be the final sales price.
+There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+Here's what it all boils down to, an appraiser from Allstate Appraisal, Inc. will help you discover the most fair and balanced property value, so you can make profitable real estate decisions.